ElderByte/angular-warden-oauth-client/README.md

 Include the `wardenOAuth` module as a dependency of your Angular App.

 * It will automatically register $http injectors which inject the current JWT token to your requests
-* It will check the upcomming state required roles with the roles of the currently logged-in user.
+* It will check the upcoming state required roles with the roles of the currently logged-in user.
 * If there is no logged in user, it will redirect you to the OAuth server for login.
 * Upon login, the JWT will be parsed and available as Identity object `Principal.getIdentity()`